Egorand/advent-of-code-2019/Intcode/README.md

 - Opcode `6` is **jump-if-false**: if the first parameter is zero, it sets the instruction pointer to the value from the second parameter.
 Otherwise, it does nothing.
 - Opcode `7` is **less than**: if the first parameter is less than the second parameter, it stores `1` in the position given by the third parameter.
 Otherwise, it stores `0`.
 - Opcode `8` is **equals**: if the first parameter is equal to the second parameter, it stores `1` in the position given by the third parameter.
 Otherwise, it stores `0`.
+- Opcode `9` **adjusts the relative base** by the value of its only parameter.
+The relative base increases (or decreases, if the value is negative) by the value of the parameter.
 - Opcode `99` halts the execution.
 It has no parameters.

 ### Parameter modes

 Each parameter of an instruction is handled based on its parameter mode.
 There are two parameter modes:

-- **Position mode**, which causes the parameter to be interpreted as a position - if the parameter is `50`, its value is the value stored at address `50` in memory.
+- **Position mode** (`0`), which causes the parameter to be interpreted as a position - if the parameter is `50`, its value is the value stored at address `50` in memory.
-- **Immediate mode**.
+- **Immediate mode** (`1`).
 In immediate mode, a parameter is interpreted as a value - if the parameter is `50`, its value is simply `50`.
+- **Relative mode** (`2`), behave very similarly to parameters in **position mode**: the parameter is interpreted as a position.
+Like position mode, parameters in relative mode can be read from or written to.
+The important difference is that relative mode parameters don't count from address `0`.
+Instead, they count from a value called the **relative base**.
+The **relative base** starts at `0`.
+The address a relative mode parameter refers to is itself **plus** the current **relative base**.
+When the relative base is `0`, relative mode parameters and position mode parameters with the same value refer to the same address.

 Parameter modes are stored in the same value as the instruction's opcode.
 The opcode is a two-digit number based only on the ones and tens digit of the value, that is, the opcode is the rightmost two digits of the first value in an instruction.
 Parameter modes are single digits, one per parameter, read right-to-left from the opcode: the first parameter's mode is in the hundreds digit, the second parameter's mode is in the thousands digit, the third parameter's mode is in the ten-thousands digit, and so on.
 Any missing modes are `0`.